 Promote the practice of regular feedback exchanges among team members, colleagues, and managers.
 Encourage employees to provide both positive and constructive feedback to their peers, recognizing and celebrating achievements and offering suggestions for improvement.
-Implement mechanisms such as feedback sessions, pulse surveys, or anonymous feedback platforms to facilitate ongoing feedback.
+Implement mechanisms such as feedback sessions, pulse surveys, or anonymous feedback and review platforms to facilitate ongoing feedback.

 Provide Feedback Tools and Resources:

 Offer employees access to tools and resources that facilitate the feedback process.
 This could include feedback templates, conversation guides, or technology platforms that streamline the feedback exchange.
 Make it easy and convenient for employees to give and receive feedback, ensuring that the process is integrated into their daily work routine.